 Campaign groups oppose to any dilution of the EU's CO2 reduction targets.

-The Commission has used modeling to predict that implementation of a 95 g/km target for cars by 2020 and 147 g/km for vans would result in fuel savings of 160 million tons of oil equivalent over the decade to 2030.
+The Commission has used modelling to predict that implementation of a 95 g/km target for cars by 2020 and 147 g/km for vans would result in fuel savings of 160 million tonnes of oil equivalent over the decade to 2030.

 In financial terms, research has foreseen annual gains of 33 billion euros ($42.76 billion) by 2030 to feed into the wider economy, as households and business pay less on fuel.
 It also predicted high-tech jobs would be created.